secretflow/secretflow/examples/security/aigc/SPV-MIA/README.md

 ## Setup

 ### Environment
 The code is based on python 3.10.
-It is recommended to use conda create env
+It is recommended to use conda create env:

 ```bash
 conda create -n MIA python=3.10